Eduardo-Co/Enem/Física/Eletricidade/Lei de Coulomb.md

-A lei de coulomb mede a força de interação entre cargas elétricas.
+A lei de coulomb mede a força de interação entre cargas elétricas, ou seja, força elétrica.
 Representada por:

 $$
 F = k \frac{|Q_1|\cdot|Q_2|}{d^2}